Florent1711/holbertonschool-web_back_end/ES6_basic/README.md

 6-string-interpolation.js - Rewrite the return statement to use a template literal so you can the substitute the variables you’ve defined.

+7-getBudgetObject.js - Notice how the keys and the variable names are the same?
+Modify the following function’s budget object to simply use the object property value shorthand syntax instead.